otobrglez/tracerboy/README.md

 # tracerboy

-tracerboy is an experimental event tracking API, built as an [Assigment](./ASSIGMENT.md) at Narrative.
+The tracerboy API is an experimental event tracking and reporting web service, built as part of an [Assigment](./ASSIGMENT.md) at Narrative.

 ## Getting started